 We test-activated the Protocol in Kurigram – one of the most affected areas, where we provided 500 vulnerable households with around 48€ in cash each.
 With this amount of money they could evacuate from their house (in most of the cases completely under water) along with their belongings and livestock and buy food for their survival in the following month.

 The Bangladesh Red Crescent Society and German Red Cross do not have pre-established fixed beneficiaries or areas they work in, but choose them on the basis of potential impact of the hazard and vulnerability of the communities.
 Thus, through a meticulous work of coordination between the Bangladesh Red Crescent Society, German Red Cross, service provider (Bangladesh Post Office) and local authorities the data of potential beneficiaries was collected by volunteers and the cash was provided to the most vulnerable families.

 During this mission in Kurigram, I saw flooded houses and fields and people living in poverty trying to cope with a burdensome situation that was threatening their lives.
 But I also saw people voluntarily offering their time and energy, working 10-hour shifts for three days in a row to help the others.
 This was simultaneously both heart breaking and encouraging.

 What has this experience given you so far?

 My experiences so far have helped me acquire a huge amount of knowledge in just a few months.
-It is fascinating to discover the culture and customs of Bangladesh by interacting with its people and the FbF project through its practical application.
-I have also come to admire the resilience of the poorest Bangladeshi families, as well appreciate and better understand my own resilience.
+It is fascinating to discover the culture and customs of Bangladesh by interacting with its people.
+I am also enjoying learning about the FbF project through its practical application.
+I have come to admire the resilience of the poorest Bangladeshi families, as well appreciate and better understand my own resilience.